 It gets pretty hot in Los Angeles, so rather than watch my kids meltdown, we decided to melt some ice.
-Here are three, inexpensive activities that will fascinate your kids and keep them cool!
+Here are three, inexpensive awesome ice activities that will fascinate your kids and keep them cool!
 Just make sure to prep ahead (or you’ll be watching kids trying to watch water harden. 😉

 Ice Block Excavation